 Construction of association rules

 While analyzing a market basket we are looking for associations.
-This is done by combining elements together and finding the relationship between them, at the same time discovering the shopping habits of customers.
+This is done by combining elements together and finding the relationship between them, simultaneously discovering the shopping habits of customers.
 This is done with special algorithms that will be presented in the next post.
-The result of the analysis are rules of association in the form : A → B, ie. IF [body] then [head].
+The result of the analysis are rules of association in the form of : A → B, ie. IF [body] then [head].
 The body and head can be freely extended and consist of a conjunction of many conditions and create a more complicated rule.

 Measures of quality rules

-The quality of the rules, that is how much they are true and valuable from the point of the business view, outlines several measures: support, confidence and lift.
+The quality of the rules, that is how much they are true and valuable from the business point of view, outlines several measures: support, confidence and lift.

-- Support is the percentage of transactions containing the rule in all transactions in a retail outlet.
+- Support for the rule is the percentage of transactions containing the rule in all transactions in a retail outlet.
 In our example support determines the probability of buying both frozen pizza and ketchup by a randomly selected customer in a particular store.

 - Confidence is the probability that the B product will appear when the A product also will be present.
-In our case it is likely that the customer will buy ketchup, once he bought frozen pizza.
+In our case it is likely that the customer will buy ketchup when he buys frozen pizza.

-- Lift informs what is the impact of the sale of the product A on sale of the product B. If the lift of value is 1, then we say that the products do not affect each other, if it is less than 1, we deal with products antagonistic, and if is greater than 1 both products are complementary.
+- Lift informs the impact of the sale of the product A on sale of the product B. If the lift of value is 1, then we say that the products do not affect each other, if it is less than 1, we consider the products to be antagonistic, and if is greater than 1 the products are complementary

-Let’s take another example in which we enumerate the support and confidence.
-Suppose that the sales report in the supermarket shows that last Thursday at the 1,000 customers, 200 bought loaves of bread, and from those who bought loaves of bread, 50 bought a butter.
+Let’s take another example in which we highlight support and confidence.
+Suppose that the sales report in a supermarket shows that last Thursday, of 1,000 customers, 200 bought loaves of bread, and from those who bought loaves of bread, 50 bought butter as well.
 Here we see a rule that if someone buys bread, also buys butter, which support is 5% (50/1000), and the confidence is 25% (50/200).

-Initially, the analysis of market basked included transactions in supermarkets.
-Now, in an increasingly growing importance of e-commerce, analysis of market baskets in e-stores seems even more relevant, because Internet is the perfect place to get to know the users habits.
-Transactional data collected in an automated way from online stores, provide reliable information about the customer and about product he buys.
-Additionally utility developed on the basis of the rules and the effectiveness of taken actions can be easily estimate, eg. by calculating the ROI.
+Initially, the analysis of market baskets included transactions in supermarkets.
+Now, with the increasingly growing importance of e-commerce, analysis of market baskets in e-stores seems even more relevant, because the internet is the perfect place to get to know user habits.
+Transactional data collected in an automated way from online stores provides reliable information about customers and the products they buy.
+Additionally, utility developed on the basis of the rules and the effectiveness of their actions can be easily estimated by, for example, calculating the ROI.

-Most common use of associacion analysis is finding products which are complement to each other and are therefore the most commonly consumed together.
-It positively affects sales – knowing that the customer buys product A, you can show him the products B, C and D, which are usually purchased together with A. The online bookstore Amazon can be used as the example here, where while we search a particular title, we get together a list of books with similar themes.
-These include items that other customers bought together with the title (or viewed products before purchase) and those that are recommended by other customers.
+The most common use of association analysis is finding products which are complementary to each other and are therefore commonly consumed together.
+It positively affects sales – knowing that the customer buys product A, you can show him products B, C and D, which are usually purchased together with A. The online bookstore Amazon can be used as an example here, where while we search a particular title, we also get a list of books with similar themes.
+These include items that other customers bought together with the title (or viewed before making a purchase) and those that are recommended by other customers.
 But for the purpose of market basket analysis in e-commerce you can use also other types of association rules:

 - Negative association rules discover links between the products present in the basket and those which are not.
-On this basis, you can find significant customers’ buying behavior like that when someone buys a Coca-Cola does not buy Pepsi, or if someone buys a juice he will not buy bottled water.
-Negative rules are equally useful in the preparation of online store offer as positive rules (presenting products sold together), because thanks to it you can dynamically modify the appearance of the page, so that the customers do not see the content they do not want to buy.
+On this basis, you can find significant customer buying behavior like that when someone buys Coca-Cola but not Pepsi, or if someone buys juice he will not buy bottled water.
+Negative rules are equally useful in the preparation of an online store offer as positive rules (presenting products sold together), because it lets you dynamically modify the appearance of the page, so that the customers do not see the content they do not want to buy.

 - Inter-transactional association rules do not look for dependencies in a single transaction but examine the relationship between purchases made in a certain period of time.
 These rules take into account the context of shopping (eg. time, place, customers), which is ignored in the intra-transactional rules.
 They aim to find sequences of events.

-- Ratio association rules – besides information about purchased products they also contain information about the amount of money spent for various goods and services.
+- Ratio association rules – in addition to information about purchased products they also contain information about the amount of money spent for various goods and services.
 As a result, it is possible to predict the value of the transaction and the purchase of specific items from the e-store’s offer.